-- (156) Person An individual, corporation, governmental agency, business trust, estate, trust, partnership, association, two or more persons having a joint or common interest, or any other legal entity. - (157) Plan commission The commission established by the town board to make recommendations and decisions relating to planning and land use issues as authorized by Wisconsin Statutes. - (158) Plan of operation A document describing the operation of a particular enterprise and other related matters as may be required by this chapter.
-(Also see site plan) - (159) Planned development district (PDD) A zoning district established pursuant to this chapter that has "PDD" followed by a number as its abbreviation (e.g., PDD-01). - (160) Platted subdivision A subdivision meeting the definition set forth in s.
+- (156) Plan of operation A document describing the operation of a particular enterprise and other related matters as may be required by this chapter.
+(Also see site plan) - (157) Planned development district (PDD) A zoning district established pursuant to this chapter that has "PDD" followed by a number as its abbreviation (e.g., PDD-01). - (158) Platted subdivision A subdivision meeting the definition set forth in s.
 236.02, Wis.
-Stats. - (161) Playhouse An accessory building, either at ground level or elevated, or supported by a tree, characteristically used by children for play. - (162) Porch A part of a building with a roof of its own that covers an entrance (Exhibit 3-5). - (163) Pre-cut home A dwelling unit that meets local building codes and which was largely constructed off site in a factory and then disassembled and transported to the site where it is reassembled and set on a permanent foundation. - (164) Primary floor area The floor area measurement that only includes service, sales and office space, and not warehouse, utility, storage and other accessory spaces which do not generate parking demand. - (165) Prime farmland Land with a class I or class II land capability classification as identified by the Natural Resources Conservation Service of the United States Department of Agriculture or is otherwise identified as prime farmland in Waukesha County's certified farmland preservation plan. - (166) Principal building The primary building on a lot housing a principal use. - (167) Principal land use See land use, principal - (168) Property boundary line See lot line - (169) Protected farmland Land that is (1) located in a farmland preservation zoning district certified under ch.
+Stats. - (159) Playhouse An accessory building, either at ground level or elevated, or supported by a tree, characteristically used by children for play. - (160) Porch A part of a building with a roof of its own that covers an entrance (Exhibit 3-5). - (161) Pre-cut home A dwelling unit that meets local building codes and which was largely constructed off site in a factory and then disassembled and transported to the site where it is reassembled and set on a permanent foundation. - (162) Primary floor area The floor area measurement that only includes service, sales and office space, and not warehouse, utility, storage and other accessory spaces which do not generate parking demand. - (163) Prime farmland Land with a class I or class II land capability classification as identified by the Natural Resources Conservation Service of the United States Department of Agriculture or is otherwise identified as prime farmland in Waukesha County's certified farmland preservation plan. - (164) Principal building The primary building on a lot housing a principal use. - (165) Principal land use See land use, principal - (166) Property boundary line See lot line - (167) Protected farmland Land that is (1) located in a farmland preservation zoning district certified under ch.
 91, Wis.
 Stats.; (2) covered by a farmland preservation agreement under ch.
 91, Wis.
 Stats.; (3) covered by an agricultural conservation easement under s.
 93.73, Wis.
-Stats.; or (4) otherwise legally protected from nonagricultural development. - (170) Public notice The means that a governmental body uses, or is required to use, to formally notify people and other interested entities of a pending governmental hearing or proposed action. - (171) Public utility A public utility as defined in s.
+Stats.; or (4) otherwise legally protected from nonagricultural development. - (168) Public notice The means that a governmental body uses, or is required to use, to formally notify people and other interested entities of a pending governmental hearing or proposed action. - (169) Public utility A public utility as defined in s.
 196.01, Wis.
 Stats.